All branches have computers that allow access to the following:

 Can children use the Internet at the library?

 Internet access is available to everyone.
-Several branches offer specially designated computers for children age 4 to 11 and teens age 12 to 17.
-The Library strongly encourages parents to monitor their children’s use of the internet to insure that it is consistent with their family values and boundaries.
-Visit our Kids Pages to learn more about internet safety for children.
+Several branches offer specially designated computers for children age 5 to 11 and teens age 12 to 17.
+The Library strongly encourages parents to monitor their children’s use of the Internet to ensure that it is consistent with their family values and boundaries.
+Visit our Kids Pages to learn more about Internet safety for children.

 Does the library filter its computers?